Germany expels four Syrian diplomats after arrests

 Assad's bloody crackdown on an 11-month-old popular revolt has killed more than 5,000 people by a U.N. count.
 Syria's government says it is fighting foreign-backed Islamist "terrorists" who have killed 2,000 soldiers and police.

-Syrian forces extended their bombardment of opposition-held neighbourhoods in the city of Homs with rocket and mortar fire on Thursday, activists said, as divided world powers struggled to find a way to end the violence.
+Syrian forces extended their bombardment of opposition-held neighborhoods in the city of Homs with rocket and mortar fire Thursday, activists said, as divided world powers struggled to find a way to end the violence.

 (Reporting by Sabine Siebold; Writing by Madeline Chambers; Editing by Mark Heinrich)